jerrinot/subzero/README.md

 It does not pollute your domain model and it can even serialize classes which are not marked as `Serializable`.

 Hazelcast has no out-of-the box support for Kryo.
-It's rather [easy](http://blog.hazelcast.com/kryo-serializer/) to integrate it, however it means everyone has to write the some code and face the [same bugs](https://github.com/hazelcast/hazelcast/issues?utf8=%E2%9C%93&q=is%3Aissue%20kryo).
+It's [rather easy](http://blog.hazelcast.com/kryo-serializer/) to integrate it, however it means everyone has to write the same code and face the [same bugs](https://github.com/hazelcast/hazelcast/issues?utf8=%E2%9C%93&q=is%3Aissue%20kryo).

 SubZero aims to make Kryo - Hazelcast integration as simple as possible.